 - Ask the teacher's permission to see the nurse, who will determine the degree of illness.
 If the nurse is not present, the student should report to the office.
-If a student is sent home from school by the nurse, that day is counted as an attended day of school. - If necessary, the nurse or member of the office staff (NOT THE STUDENT) will contact the home to arrange for transportation. - If the parent, near relative or designated person cannot be contacted, the student will remain in school. - Parents may request the child's homework assignments during an extended absence and should plan for the work to be picked up, after a 24-hour notice.
+If a student is sent home from school by the nurse, that day is counted as an attended day of school. - If necessary, the nurse or member of the office staff (NOT THE STUDENT) will contact the home to arrange for transportation. - If the parent, near relative or designated person cannot be contacted, the student will remain in school. - Parents may request the child's homework assignments during an extended absence and should plan for the work to be picked up, after a 24-hour notice. - At any time, if someone other the parent or guardian is picking a student up for an early dismissal, a handwritten note with the date of early dismissal, parent/guardian signature, and person picking up must be supplied (via email or text) to administration in order for the student to be signed out by someone other than their parent or guardian.
+Exceptions may be made by administration for emergency contacts on file with the high school. - For these and all early dismissals, parents/guardians must report the front office of the school with state identification to be provided to the office staff to verify identification.
+The parent/guardian must sign out the student on the front clipboard prior to the student being released their parent/guardian.

-Tardiness to School
+Tardy to School